How Marriage Counseling Can Revitalize Your Relationship

 1. Learn Useful Skills

-A counselor can teach valuable skills that will help committed couples succeed in their relationships over the long-term.
+A counselor can teach valuable skills that will help committed couples succeed in their relationships over the long term.
 These skills include things like how to communicate better and actively listen to each other.
 Other things that can make a difference are learning to cool down when tempers rise and having a calm conversation later.

 If things like anxiety or depression factor into your relationship, a counselor can teach the person dealing with mental illness ways to cope (like grounding techniques, for example).
-A counselor can also teach the person's partner to understand how to help when certain symptoms come up and what things are not helpful in these situations.
+A counselor can also teach the person's partner how to help when certain symptoms come up and what things are not helpful in these situations.

 2. Identify Root Problems

 Learning different skills to use in your relationship is great, but it won't get you very far if you don't get to the root of what caused your marital problems in the first place.
 If you and your partner have been struggling to get along for a while, chances are it started somewhere.
-You may or may not know what the root of your problems is, but that's what often needs to be fixed for a marriage to thrive again.
+You may or may not know the root of your problems, but that's what often needs to be fixed for a marriage to thrive again.